teamclouday/Snake_Game-SDL2/README.md

 ------
 **Problems:**
 1. The direction changing is not very good, because it can only be changed if the head is on the grid(x=0, 20, 40... and y=0, 20, 40...)
-2. Besides Windows10 and Raspbian, I haven't tried it on other OS
 3. The game has no sound effects
 4. There's only two types of food for snake
 5. I haven't wrote anything to support a game controller